 Perhaps the biggest disadvantage of this card is that you only receive your cash back rewards once a year in February.

 There’s no annual fee for this card with your paid Costco membership and no foreign transaction fees.

 Synchrony Bank issues the Sam’s Club Mastercard, and it one-ups the Costco card by offering 5% back on all gas purchases (on up to $6,000 spent each year, 1% after that), including those at Sam’s Club.
 It won’t work at Costco because it’s a Mastercard and only Visa is accepted there.

-It also gives you 3% back on dining and travel purchases, but only 1% back everywhere else, including purchases at Sam’s Club.
+It also gives you 3% back on dining and takeout purchases, but only 1% back everywhere else, including purchases at Sam’s Club.

 As with the Costco card, you only receive your cash back rewards once a year in February, when they are automatically loaded to your membership account.

 There’s no annual fee for this card and no foreign transaction fees.

 |Advantages||4% cash back at gas stations and excellent returns elsewhere||High rates of cash back on gas and dining|

 Which One Is Better?